InnPatron/smpl/README.md

 The Rust backend is temporarily unsupported.

 **SMPL is meant to be embedded in other Rust programs.
 The interpreter is the only method of SMPL code execution guaranteed to support ALL language features.**

-## Using the Code

-The project is split it up into 2 parts:
-* smpl
-  * Core library that defines a language
-  * Includes:
-    * SMPL module parser
-    * Static analyzer
-    * Byte Code data structures
-    * Byte code generator
-    * Metadata collector
-* smpli
-  * Interpreter for smpl's byte code
-    * Create an AVM from modules
-    * The AVM can spawn executors that will run the byte code
-  * Runtime data structures

 ## License
 Released under the [MIT License](https://opensource.org/licenses/MIT) (See LICENSE-MIT).